signemik/SocailGraphsAnimateMovies/README.md

 }
 </script>
 <br>
 The three worst reviews is all about death.
-However, the second review is a false negative, because the user loved The Incredibles so much that the user wacth the movie many times.
+However, the second review is a false negative, because the user loved The Incredibles so much that the user watched the movie many times.